 Awards Committee: The Awards Committee administers the SIOP awards and the awards,scholarships, and research grants for the SIOP Foundation.
 The Committee Chair selects subcommittee chairs for each of the awards to evaluate nominations and applications.
 Some of the awards are presented to the Executive Board for approval.
 If needed, subcommittee members develop lists of possible candidates, , and review supporting materials before making a recommendation to the Executive Board.
 Because the recommendations are made at the September meeting of the Executive Board, most work for this committee is done in the summer.

 Continuing Education Coordinator (CE): The committee coordinates CE credit activities for SIOP's fall and spring events.
 In addition, the committee works to provide online CE opportunities.

-Education and Training Committee (E&T): The members on this committee monitor the state of graduate education in industrial and organizational psychology (I-O), encourage and promote the development of the scientific and practitioner skills of the Society’s prospective members, prepare and revise the Guidelines for Education and Training at the Doctoral Level in Industrial-Organizational Psychology, Guidelines for Education and Training at the Masters Level in Industrial-Organizational Psychology, teaching modules, and contribute to and collaborate with Education and Training Boards of other professional societies (e.g., APA, APS).
+Education and Training Committee (E&T): The members on this committee monitor the state of graduate education in industrial and organizational psychology (I-O), encourage and promote the development of the scientific and practitioner skills of the Society’s prospective members, prepare and revise the Guidelines for Education and Training at the Masters/Doctoral Level in Industrial-Organizational Psychology, teaching modules, and contribute to and collaborate with Education and Training Boards of other professional societies (e.g., APA, APS).
 Special projects are usually focused on the status of graduate education and determining future changes.
 For example, a special project initiative focuses on international graduate education of I-O Psychologists.
 Time commitments vary according to the project and the role the member plays.